Azure/onboarding-guidance/Portal/POC Scenario-HTTPS.md

 Self-guided

 # Install Certificate on VMs
+Procure (or use self signed certificate for testing purpose only) SSL certificate, import/configure on both VMs IIS.
+Thse steps are beyond the scope of this document, and its exactly same as doing it in on-premises VMs.

+To perform these steps, Login to VMs

   * From Virtual Machine blade, select the 1st VM, click **Connect** and login to machine

    ![Screenshot](./Images/POC-9.png)